 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
-Table.

 Goal # Description 2 Parental Involvement: 2.1.
 Live Oak will continue to provide opportunities for parent involvement through: volunteer opportunities, including field trips, plays, festivals, celebrations, class parent, two way communication via ParentSquare and input on school's board and parent surveys for goals and priorities.
-Parental Involvement: The vast majority of parents believe we provide enough opportunities, including field trips, plays, festivals, celebrations, class parent involvement through: volunteer opportunities, including field trips, plays, festivals, celebrations, class parent, two way communication via ParentSquare and input on school's board will continue to provide opportunities for parent involvement through: volunteer opportunities, including field trips, plays, festivals, celebrations, class parent, two way communication via ParentSquare and input on school's board and parent surveys for goals and priorities.
+Parental Involvement: The vast majority of parents believe we provide enough opportunity for them to participate.
+Live Oak will continue to provide opportunities for parent involvement through: volunteer opportunities, including field trips, plays, festivals, celebrations, class parent, two way communication via ParentSquare and input on school's board and parent surveys for goals and priorities.